NatashaPredov/Project-2/README.md

 ### Model 2: Neural Network

 At a highlevel, a neural network is a powerful machine learning algorithms that utilizes general approximation.
 What is so interesting about this type of algorithm is reflective of biological neural networks so it is inspired by the human brain.
 Simply put a neural network makes predictions by:
-- taking in the input data which is the data from Project 1
+- Taking in the input data which is the data from Project 1
 - Making a prediction
 - Comparing the predictions to the hypothesis
-- adjusting the state and functions within the network
+- Adjusting the state and functions within the network

 This algorithm was utilized in this project because what we have, and will continue to build, will be utilized by humans.
 So then, it was key to include a model that was inspired by the human brain and how humans make predictions and choices.
 This model allowed us to better understand how a human in this situation would react but with the ability to adjust the state and the functions within the network to produce a more accurate output.